kstampo/learningPython/README.md

 # learningPython
-A test repository for learninh python
+A test repository for learning python